AdityaCoppisetti/tapfolio/README.md

 now onto the official microcontroller.  i wanted something compact and workable so i thought i would use the xiao seed studio rp2040 microcontroller but the esp 32 seemed like a better choice.

 for this
-For this specific project, I'd lean toward ESP32 over the XIAO RP2040.
+For this specific project, im leaning with the raspberry pi pico

 Why?

- Advantages of using an ESP32:

-1. Web Dashboard

-   - Edit portfolio links from a browser

-   - No need to reflash firmware

-2. Wi-Fi Configuration Mode

-   - Device creates its own hotspot

-   - Configure links from a phone or laptop

-3. Analytics

-   - Track number of scans per link

-   - Store statistics in flash memory

-4. Dynamic Content

-   - Change which link is active remotely

-   - Schedule different links for different situations

-Recommended Board:

-1. ESP32(Best Choice)

-   - Wi-Fi + Bluetooth

-   - USB-C

-   - Plenty of GPIO

-   - Easy PCB integration

-2. XIAO RP2040

-   - Simpler

-   - Lower power consumption

-   - No wireless features

-My recommendation: Use the ESP32.
+because im extremely familiar with the pi pico , ive event build one of my own! launching the documentation for that soon! the issue with using a esp 32 xiao was that i wouldve had to share pins which is fine but i would like to use the rasp pico cause im really intriguied by it, however you can use whichever microcontroller you are familiar with. even a ardiuno microcontroller would work.

 For the screen i was thinking i would maybe the “0.96 Inch I2C/IIC 4-Pin OLED Display Module” that everyone these days are using in their projects and people seem to be really satisfied with it.
-But no. I dont just want it to look common i want it to be special so im using a different screen. im using the - 2.8 inch SPI Screen Module TFT Interface 240 x 320 without Touch  cause its tiny and reasonably priced.
+But no. I dont just want it to look common i want it to be special so im using a different screen. im using the - 1.8 inch SPI Screen Module TFT Interface 240 x 320 without Touch  cause its tiny and reasonably priced.

-I found this incredibly great deal.
-This esp23 in dollars is- 2.04 US Dollar lmaooo bahahhahaha ( should i be concerned?
-Probably)
-( i will be funding for my project on my own so you may find other deals in your area/region I am allotting about 1300 rupees for this project which is roughly - 13.69 US Dollars)

 i also want this to be battery powered and so my plan is -

 USB-C

-  │

-  ▼
+  to
 TP4056 Charger

-  │

-  ▼
+  to

 3.7V 500mAh LiPo

-  │

-  ▼
+  to

 Power Switch

-  │

-  ▼
+  to

 ME6211 3.3V Regulator

-  │

-  ▼
+  to

 ESP32 + PN532 + OLED